MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/specify-applications-mbb.md

 ---
-title: Specify applications in the Mobile Broadband Metadata Authoring Wizard
+title: Specify Applications in the Mobile Broadband Metadata Authoring Wizard
 description: Specify applications in the Mobile Broadband Metadata Authoring Wizard
 keywords:
 - Specify applications in the Mobile Broadband Metadata Authoring Wizard